 Add complexity to this activity by layering in one or more elements of context.
-This turns “Mirror, Mirror” into a tool for exploring the content from another key learning area in a completely different way – a fantastic way to cater for kinesthetic, social, verbal and aural learners.
+This turns “Mirror, Mirror” into a tool for exploring the content from another key subject area in a completely different way – a fantastic way to cater for kinesthetic, social, verbal, and auditory learners.

 - Role – Ask Student A to take on a specific role or character.
 This can be from a familiar text or can be any role from a relevant context, such as a scientist or a construction worker.